rohankolhar01/Folder_coding/backend/README.md

-# Backend
+# Flask Backend Structure

-This is the Flask backend for the project.
+This folder contains the backend code for the Flask application.